12 Top-Rated Things to Do in Bracebridge, Ontario

-No visit to Bracebridge is complete without visiting at least one of its eight major waterfalls.
-In fact, you can't visit this picturesque Muskokan town without at least driving past its largest waterfalls.
+While Bracebridge may not have the biggest waterfalls in Canada, no visit here is complete without visiting at least one of its eight major waterfalls.
+In fact, you can't visit this picturesque Muskokan town without at least driving past (or over) its largest waterfalls.
 Bracebridge Falls is located at the bottom end of the downtown core, where Manitoba Street meets Ecclestone Drive, and is crossed by both a rail bridge and a road bridge known to locals as the "Silver Bridge."

-The best way to experience the thundering waters of the Muskoka River as it passes over the falls is from Bracebridge Bay Park (parking available).
-From here, you can walk past the historic Bracebridge Power Plant (you can't miss it - it looks like a cute cottage), right over the falls, to Kelvin Grove Park on the other side.
+The best way to experience the thundering waters of the Muskoka River as it passes over the falls is from Bracebridge Bay Park at the bottom of the falls (parking available).
+From here, you can walk past the historic Bracebridge Power Plant (you can't miss it — it looks like a cute cottage), right over the falls, to Kelvin Grove Park on the other side.
 Here, you'll find a lovely riverside boardwalk, as well as a playground for the kids to burn off some steam.

 When heading back to the town center, take the historic Riverwalk with its spectacular views of Bracebridge Falls.
 If you're around Muskoka on Canada day, be sure to stake your claim to a spot adjacent to the falls to watch one of the best fireworks displays to be seen outside of Disney World (seriously, it's that good!).

 Other falls worth exploring in Bracebridge include the aptly named High Falls, which resembles a mini Niagara falls, and Wilson's Falls, accessible by a pleasant riverside trail.
 For some of the most dramatic photos of these falls, try to time your visit for early spring when the melting snow up-river greatly increases the flow of water.